 A motor vehicle accident emergency room visit costs between $3,300 and $7,700.
 These injuries frequently require hospitalization, which costs an average of $57,000, before they are discharged home.

 The government maintains statistics on the top ten reasons for visits to the emergency department that are not fatal or intentional.
 Accidental injuries, in other words, are not included in this count.

 Injuries from automobile collisions rank number 7 among causes of ER visits for children born through age four.
 A car crash remains the seventh most common cause of ER visits for children.

-Calculations are #5 on the list between 14 and 24.
-In their early to mid-twenties, car collisions are the third most common cause of ER visits.
+Calculations are #5 on the list, between 14 and 24.
+Car collisions are the third most common cause of ER visits in their early to mid-twenties.
 However, for those aged 25 to 34, automobile accidents are second only to unintentional falls as a source of ER visits.

 Collisions for those between 35 and 40 are #5 on the list.
 Between 45 and 64, accidents are to blame, with #6 being the lowest rated.
 For individuals aged 65 and older, incidents rise again to fourth among all age groups.
 Car accident collisions are the third most common cause of non-fatal unintended injuries.

 Making you and your family safer after a high-speed or low-speed crash is what we do.
 You only have a limited time to seek compensation by filing a lawsuit or insurance damages claim.
 If you miss the statutory deadline, you will waive the right to pursue compensation for your total losses.

 Schedule a Free Consultation To Even The Odds After a Car Accident